strauss/hornet-queen/README.md

 Unlike Java, Kotlin does not distinguish between primitive types (e.g., `int`) and wrapper types (e.g., `Integer`).
 Instead, a common type name is used (e.g., `Int`).
 In some cases they are identical to the wrapper class' name (e.g., `Long`).
-This allows for implicitly using primitive types in a generic way, such as in interfaces.
-Kotlin automatically chooses the best underlying type for the situation.
+~~This allows for implicitly using primitive types in a generic way, such as in interfaces.~~ Kotlin automatically chooses the best underlying type for the situation.
 Hornet Queen explicitly enforces the usage of primitive types in all its implementing classes due to the nature of the underlying array implementation (see next section).

-The worst thing, that can happen, is autoboxing the values when querying for them.
-When using the library from within Kotlin, this usually doesn't happen.
-When using it from within Java it might happen.
+When storing/accessing the values using the interface functions, autoboxing and auto-unboxing occurs.
+This will be addressed in the future for some of the classes with special non-interface methods.
-However, this process is unnoticeably fast.
+However, this process is unnoticeably fast but it can cost performance if calls happen too often (currently this is an issue with the internally used arrays).
-The exception is the `UUID` type.
-This one is always explicitly (un-)boxed.
+The `UUID` type is always explicitly (un-)boxed.
 When comparing Hornet Queen's `UUIDSet` with a Java `HashSet<UUID>` the former can compete in most scenarios while saving memory.
 For performance comparison have a look at the [`SetPerformanceComparison.kt`](src/test/kotlin/de/dreamcube/hornet_queen/set/set_performance_comparison.kt) file among the test cases.